Last Time That I Checc'd

 "Last Time That I Checc'd" is a song by American rapper Nipsey Hussle, released on January 19, 2018 as the second single from his album Victory Lap (2018).
-It features YG and is his first single to chart on the Billboard Hot 100.
+It features a verse from fellow California rapper YG, and is Nipsey's first song to chart on the Billboard Hot 100 at number seventy-six.

 Music video

 Directed by Sergio and Blacsam, the music video features Nipsey Hussle riding and hanging out of a Lamborghini through the streets of Los Angeles, being chased by police escorts.
 In another setting he performs in front of a blue wall with the Lamborghini, which is white, while YG performs in front of a red wall beside him with a black Lamborghini.

-Usage in Media
+Usage in media

 The song was used as the entrance theme for the Los Angeles Rams at home games during the 2021 season, including Super Bowl LVI which was played at the Rams' home SoFi Stadium.

+The song is featured in the 2023 film Creed III prior to the film's final fight.

+The song was featured in Need for Speed: No Limits as the main menu theme but was later removed as part of the Lunar New Year 2021 update.